 Because many potential buyers work during the daytime, it isn’t uncommon for them to want to visit homes in the early morning and late evening hours.
 These can be inconvenient times for seniors.

 One tip if you do want to sell your home before you move, is to consider choosing a senior-friendly realtor.
 They can help guide you through the process and provide valuable tips for selling your home quickly and for the maximum amount of money.
 Read more about the advantage of selling your home to pay for senior living.

 The Pros and Cons of Selling After You Move

 Many realtors will tell you that selling an empty home can work in your favor because you’re working with a “clean slate.”
 In fact, if you’re working with an empty house, you have a great opportunity for staging the home to attract buyers.
 Professional home stagers have access to furniture and accessories that can help buyers to envision themselves living in your home and quickly close a deal.

 Pro: Less Stress for the Homeowner

 A homeowner who moves to senior living first can take their time packing and moving.
 This helps manage move anxiety and stress, especially when compared to someone who sells their home and must pack and downsize and move in just a few weeks of time.

 If you or your loved one’s house doesn’t sell as quickly as you expect, you could be saddled with mortgage payments or utility bills as an added expense.
 In order to sell your home, you need to keep the lights and water on to make sure that potential buyers see your home in its best light (no pun intended!).
 Are the added expenses ones your family can manage?
 Some senior living communities have partnerships with companies who help establish short-term bridge loans for the time needed to make this transition.

 Best Choice for You

-It’s clear to see that there is no right answer when selling a senior’s home.
+It’s clear to see that there is no right answer when selling a home and making the transition to senior living.
 The best way to cut down on anxiety surrounding a move is doing what feels right for you and your family.